pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1326, 27, 28

+On the weekend, I took a break from learning about Microservices.
+I decided to start reading a new book about Spark, possibly covering Scala or Java.
+In the end, I began reading "Spark in Action."
+Spark is an amazing technology, and while I often use Python pandas for various tasks at work, I discovered that Scala is incredibly powerful.
+On Sunday, I dedicated my time to deploying a Scala cluster on a Kubernetes cluster, but unfortunately, I was unable to achieve that.
+However, I did manage to work with Scala using the Maven package.

+Today is Monday, and I started the day with a quick exercise.
+I ingested data from a CSV file, added some additional fields, and efficiently stored the entire dataframe in a PostgresSQL table.
+It was a straightforward and fast process.

 #### Day 1325 Threading in Python

 Today I need to study about threading in Python because I am building some scripts, and I need to improve the performance; One script takes a long 3 minutes in execution, implementing parallelism and threading I want to reduce a one minute.

 #### Day 1324 Saga

 Today I start to study the Saga pattern in Microservice architecture a Saga pattern has a lot of concepts that you need to understand good to apply the Saga in a Microservice architecture, it looks like that I will continue studying Saga for some days maybe a week, the book that I am reading dedicates a whole chapter to the Saga pattern.

 #### Day 1323 Transactional Context